 "Well, your dimension will be cactus," Pennington scoffed.
 "Hope you didn't leave anything valuable inside.
-But I might be able to get your friend back.
+But I miiiiight be able to get your friend back.
 He'll be in a sort of limbo, probably.
-I could make a bridge, and long as he hasn't wandered too far into the void he should be able to come back."
+I could make a dimensional bridge.
+As long as he hasn't wandered too far into the void, he should be able to come back."

 "You have the power to do that?"
 Christian said, just the right note of awe in his voice.

 "The power is in the Skull," Pennington said.
 "All I have to do is channel it.
 It's doable…"